 I have eclectic interests spanning the sciences and arts.
 My scientific work blends the fields of computer science, evolution, and genomics to better understand the evolution of fungi.
-Some questions I address include what causes some species of fungi to be pathogenic while close relatives are harmless?
+Some questions I address include what causes some fungi to be pathogenic while others are harmless?
 My artistic endeavors are primarily purpose driven and aim to raise awareness of endangered animals (see my new SciArt shop here).

-Beyond research and the arts, I aim to make education more accessible, promote diversity and inclusion, as well as build a bridge between scientists and the general public.
+More broadly, I aim to make education more accessible, promote diversity, equity and inclusion, and build a bridge between scientists and the public.
 To this end, I am an instructor of an international workshop on phylogenomics, serve on committees across Vanderbilt University that aim to enhance diversity and inclusion, and organize/participate in science-based community engagement events.

 In brief, my research interests integrate the fields of computer science, evolution, and genomics.
 More specifically, current research objectives leverage the diversity of budding yeasts and filamentous fungi to study the principles and pace of evolution.
 To address research objectives, I also develop computational tools.